 While it certainly looks fancy, homemade marshmallow creme couldn’t be easier to make.
 This is a simple 4 ingredient mixture cooked on the stovetop, then beaten into stiff peaks.

 Begin by whisking the egg whites, sugar, and cream of tartar together in a double boiler or heat-proof bowl over a small pot of simmering water.
 Continue whisking until the sugar has dissolved and the mixture has thinned out.
 Remove from heat, add vanilla extract, then use your mixer and whip on high speed until stiff glossy peaks form.
 Whipping is where the magic happens.
-It’s fun to watch the mixture transform from a thin liquid to voluminous fluff– literally a big puffy cloud.
+It’s fun to watch the mixture transform from a thin liquid to voluminous fluffโliterally a big puffy cloud.

-You can toast homemade fluff using a kitchen torch (affiliate link– this is the torch I own and love) like I do in my no-bake s’mores cake, bourbon sweet potato pie, baked brownie Alaska, s’mores brownie cupcakes, and s’mores chocolate mousse.
+You can toast homemade fluff using a kitchen torch (affiliate linkโthis is the torch I own and love) like I do in my no-bake s’mores cake, bourbon sweet potato pie, brownie baked Alaska, s’mores brownie cupcakes, and s’mores chocolate mousse.

 Uses for Homemade Marshmallow Fluff

-- topping for banana cream pie or pumpkin pie
+- Topping for banana cream pie or pumpkin pie

-- as a filling for crepes
+- As a filling for crepes

-- frosted on chocolate cupcakes or peanut butter cupcakes
+- Frosted on chocolate cupcakes or peanut butter cupcakes

-- piped & toasted on coconut cake or red velvet cake
+- Piped & toasted on coconut cake or red velvet cake

-- swirled on pumpkin cupcakes or lemon cupcakes
+- Swirled on pumpkin cupcakes or lemon cupcakes

-- between two graham crackers
+- Between two graham crackers

-- spread & toasted on homemade brownies
+- Spread & toasted on homemade brownies

-- as the filling for oatmeal creme pies
+- As the filling for oatmeal creme pies

-- in s’mores cookie bars
+- In s’mores cookie bars

-- as the filling for cream filled chocolate cupcakes
+- As the filling for cream-filled chocolate cupcakes

-- as a completely homemade option for topping pumpkin cupcakes with marshmallow frosting
+- As a completely homemade option for topping pumpkin cupcakes with marshmallow frosting

-- wherever you would use marshmallow fluff!
+- Wherever you would use marshmallow fluff!

 It’s excellent as a filling for cupcakes, but I find it squishes easily between layers of cake.
 I don’t recommend using it as a filling for cake, but you could certainly use it to frost the outside of a cake.